broadinstitute/cromwell/README.md

 ## Welcome to Cromwell

-Cromwell is a Workflow Management System geared towards scientific workflows.
-Cromwell is open sourced under the [BSD 3-Clause license](LICENSE.txt).
+Cromwell is a Workflow Management System for bioinformatics.
+Cromwell is open source under the [BSD 3-Clause license](LICENSE.txt).

 The Cromwell documentation has a dedicated site, [click here to check it out](https://cromwell.readthedocs.io/en/stable).